elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

   <div>
   <div><strong>Interview Response:</strong> Promise.resolve() creates a new Promise that is immediately resolved with the provided value, or passes through an input Promise without altering its state or value.
 </div><br />
-  <div><strong>Interview Response:</strong> The Promise.resolve() method returns a Promise object that resolves with a given value.
-If the value is a promise, that promise returns; if the value is a `thenable` (i.e. has a "then" method), the returned promise will "follow" that `thenable`, adopting its eventual state; otherwise, the returned promise fulfills with the value.
+  <div><strong>Interview Response:</strong> Promise.resolve can also be used to handle values that may or may not be Promises.
+If the value is a Promise, it returns that Promise; if the value is not a Promise, it returns a new Promise that is immediately resolved with that value.
+This can be useful when writing functions that should be able to handle both synchronous and asynchronous inputs:
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />